-- Dominant market position, supported by relatively high barriers to entry: Qantas retains a dominant position in the Australian domestic airline sector with a market share of ~70% across both its Qantas and Jetstar brands.
-Barriers to entry are high, while a lack of suitable alternatives between Sydney and Melbourne--one of the world's busiest air routes--and to a lesser extent, Sydney and Brisbane, ensures a relatively dominant position in the normal course of business. - Qantas has benefited from Virgin Australia's repositioning as a mid-market carrier following its re-emergence from voluntary administration (but in a much more limited capacity); with Virgin now owned by private equity, the focus on profitability and the need to generate an adequate return should ensure that competition in the domestic market remains rational with respect to both capacity and pricing.
-Qantas is now the only airline with a full-service and low-cost offerings in Australia, and is well-positioned to leverage the recovery in travel demand as vaccine rollout progresses and meet the expected increase in domestic travel (in particular) as lockdowns subside. - Dual brand strategy captures multiple customer sets: The successful differentiation between the Qantas and Jetstar brands allows Qantas to hold the largest market share in business, premium and low cost segments of the Australian market simultaneously.
-This dual brand strategy enables the Group to allocate aircraft capacity based on targeted customer segments, which typically results in the Qantas brand on routes with high business traffic and the Jetstar brand for routes primarily servicing tourism destinations. - Strong balance sheet provides financial flexibility: Prior to the pandemic, Qantas had a strong balance sheet with net debt/EBITDA of around 1.4x for the twelve months ended 30 June 2019 (as measured by Moody's rating methodology), significantly below its rating threshold of 2.5x.
-Although net debt/EBITDA has easily exceeded this threshold during fiscal 2021, it is expected the company will revert toward pre-pandemic levels through a combination of debt reduction (see below) and more normalised earnings.
+- Dominant market position, supported by relatively high barriers to entry: Qantas retains a dominant position in the Australian domestic airline sector with a market share of approximately 65% across both its Qantas and Jetstar brands.
+Barriers to entry are high, while a lack of suitable alternatives between Sydney and Melbourne (one of the world's busiest air routes), and to a lesser extent, Sydney and Brisbane, ensures a relatively dominant position in the normal course of business.
+Qantas' international operations are unmatched in the Australian market (but less so on a worldwide basis) and enjoys a more-than-dominant position. - Qantas has benefited from Virgin Australia's repositioning as a mid-market carrier following its re-emergence from voluntary administration (but in a much more limited capacity).
+With Virgin now owned by private equity, the focus on profitability and the need to generate an adequate return should ensure that competition in the domestic market remains rational with respect to both capacity and pricing.
+The emergence of Rex Airlines will also increase competition.
+Qantas is now the only airline with a full-service and low-cost offerings in Australia, and is well-positioned to leverage the recovery in travel demand post COVID-19. - Dual brand strategy captures multiple customer sets: The successful differentiation between the Qantas and Jetstar brands allows Qantas to hold the largest market share in the business, premium, and low cost segments of the Australian market simultaneously.
+This dual brand strategy enables the Group to allocate aircraft capacity based on targeted customer segments, which typically results in the Qantas brand being used for routes with high business traffic, and the Jetstar brand used for routes primarily servicing tourism destinations.

-In the interim, Qantas continues to retain significant flexibility in its financial position, funding strategies and fleet plan which has allowed it to continue to raise funds and generate liquidity in the face of changing market conditions.

-Total liquidity sits at AUD3,976m as at 30 June 2021--with Qantas benefiting from the issue of long-dated term debt during the pandemic--while the company's debt maturity more broadly is well-staggered (see below), with both factors contributing to minimal refinancing risk.
+Strong balance sheet provides financial flexibility: Prior to the pandemic, Qantas had a strong balance sheet with Net debt/EBITDA of around 1.4x for the twelve months ended 30 June 2019, significantly below its rating threshold of 2.5x.
+Although Net debt/EBITDA has easily exceeded this threshold during since the pandemic, it is expected the Company will revert toward pre-pandemic levels through a combination of debt reduction (Three-Year Recovery Plan) and more normalised earnings.
+In the interim, Qantas continues to retain significant flexibility in its financial position, funding strategies and fleet plans which has allowed it to continue to raise funds and generate liquidity in the face of changing market conditions.
+Total liquidity sits at AUD4.6bn as at 30 June 2022 (with Qantas benefiting from the issue of long-dated term debt during the pandemic) while the Company's debt maturity more broadly is well-staggered (see Figure 1), with both factors contributing to minimal refinancing risk.